privateprep/coding-space-website/src/pages/index.md

 mainpitch:
   title: Building life skills through thoughtful education
   description: >+
-    We offer in-person and online coding classes and camps for kids and teens in a caring, inclusive space designed for students to have fun, be challenged, and grow as thinkers, learners, and leaders.
-Through hands-on projects like coding games, animations, and interactive stories, as well as exploring foundational concepts in artificial intelligence, data, algorithms, and logic, students build creativity, confidence, and computational thinking.
+    We offer in-person and online coding classes and camps where kids and teens learn by building - creating games, animations, interactive stories, and exploring ideas in AI, data, algorithms, and logic.
+Students develop technical skills alongside creativity, confidence, and critical thinking.
-    They develop not just technical skills, but the mindset of thoughtful, adaptable problem solvers.
+    More than learning to code, they learn how to solve problems, think independently, and bring their ideas to life.